biscuit-auth/biscuit/SPECIFICATIONS.md

  - `authority` (default behaviour): the authorizer, the current block and the authority one are trusted;
- - `previous`: the authorizer, the current block and the previous blocks (including the authority) are trusted;
+ - `previous` (only available in blocks): the authorizer, the current block and the previous blocks (including the authority) are trusted;
  - a public key: the authorizer, the current block and the blocks carrying an external signature verified by the provided public key are trusted.

+`previous` is only available in blocks, and is ignored when used in the authorizer.

 When there are multiple scope annotations, the trusted origins are _added_.
 Note that the current block and the authorizer are _always_ trusted.